a0s/scaleway-terraform-ansible/README.md

 ## Features
 - One bastion host (router) with one public ip
 - Access to internet from inner node (without public ip) with tinc vpn
+- OpenVPN server at router (direct access to innner nodes without bastion host)
+- START1-XS for router, START1-S for nodes

 ## Prerequisites